 Writing Something visceral by Ray Bradbury

 Something by The MasterA vulture was hacking at my feet.
 It had already torn my boots and stockings to shreds, now it was hacking at the feet themselves.
 Again and again it struck at them, then circled several times restlessly round me, then returned to continue its work.
 A gentleman passed by, looked on for a while, then asked me why I suffered the vulture.
 "I'm helpless," I said.
 "When it came and began to attack me, I of course tried to drive it away, even to strangle it, but these animals are very strong, it was about to spring at my face, but I preferred to sacrifice my feet.
 Now they are almost torn to bits."
 "Fancy letting yourself be tortured like this!" said the gentleman.
 "One shot and that's the end of the vulture."
 "Really ?"
 I said.
 "And would you do that?"
 "With pleasure," said the gentleman, "I've only got to go home and get my gun.
 Could you wait another half hour?"
 "I'm not sure about that," said I, and stood for a moment rigid with pain.
 Then I said: "Do try it in any case, please."
 "Very well," said the gentleman, "I'll be as quick as I can."
 During this conversation the vulture had been calmly listening, letting its eye rove between me and the gentleman.
 Now I realized that it had understood everything; it took wing, leaned far back to gain impetus, and then, like a javelin thrower, thrust its beak through my mouth, deep into me.
 Falling back, I was relieved to feel him drowning irretrievably in my blood, which was filling every depth, flooding every shore.
-The Vulture Franz KafkaThis quote shows how rational people were overwhelmed by the irrational.
-The matter-of-factness of the writing is what is most striking.
+The Vulture Franz KafkaThis quote shows rational people overwhelmed by the irrational.
+The matter-of-factness of the writing is striking.

 China "In the afternoon of August 5, 1966, some tenth-grade students at the Girls Middle School attached to Beijing Teachers University started beating the black gang, a group comprised of three vice-principals and two deans (there was no principal).
 Many students came to join in.
 The students splashed ink on the clothes of these five, forced them to wear high hats, hung boards with their names crossed out by red Xs on their necks, forced them to kneel on the ground, hit them with nail-spiked clubs, scalded them with boiling water, and so on.
 After three hours of torture, the first vice-principal, Bian Zhongyun, lost consciousness and was put into a garbage cart.
 Two hours later she was sent to the hospital across the street.
 There, she was later found to have been dead for some time.
 Another vice-principal, Hu Zhitao, suffered bone fractures.
 The others were also severely injured.
 Bian Zhongyun, fifty years old, who had been working for this middle school for seventeen years, was the first educator to be beaten to death by students in Beijing during the Cultural Revolution." -Youqin Wang

 The French capitulation to the Germans on June 22 1940 left Britain alarmed that the French navy might be used against it.
-In combination with the ships of Germany and Italy this would be an unbeatable force.
+In combination with the ships of Germany and Italy, and aided by the USSR, this would be an unbeatable force.
 On Churchill's personal order, the following ultimatum was handed to French Admiral Gensoul, whose ships were docked in the Algerian port of Mers-el-Kabir.
 The writing is absolutely brilliant and very chilling.
 It is a masterpiece of concentrated writing, basically a formal death threat by people who did not want to make it, or go through with it.
-This letter represents the pivotal moment of the 20th century in Europe, since the entire course of the war was set by it.
+This letter represents the pivotal moment of the 20th century in Europe, since the continuation and entire course of the war was set by it.
 The result?
 Following instructions from his Vichy commanders, Gensoul refused to hand over his ships, the Royal Navy opened fire and, after vicious shelling for several hours, destroyed the ships, killing about 1300 French with no British losses.
 Churchill harshly (and uncharacteristically, since he was a great admirer of France) noted that the French "finally fought with all their vigour for the first time since war broke out".
 The Germans mounted a propaganda campaign painting the British as duplicitous for attacking their (former) ally.
 The French launched a retaliatory aerial attack on British forces on Gibraltar.
-The Americans changed their position (to let Britain sink with the rest of Europe) and began to sell it weapons to fight the war.
+The Americans changed their position (which was to let Britain sink with the rest of Europe) and began to sell it weapons to fight the war.

 "Concentration is one of the happiest things in my life.
 If you cannot concentrate, you are not so happy.
 I'm not a fast thinker, but once I am interested in something, I am doing it for many years.
 I don't get bored.
 I'm kind of a big kettle.
 It takes time to get boiled, but then I'm always hot."
 Haruki Murakami, quoted in NYT 2011 Oct 22